viridis-software/msmq-inspector-contrib/src/MSMQ.ReportGenerator.PlugIn/ReadMe.md

 Now we have a custom command integrated into *MSMQ Inspector* and the context menu by queue name.
 Next we will need to flesh out the report side of it - we will need to access the messages on the queue.

+## Accessing Message Data

+This is still pretty basic stuff but we have been accessing the queue information with wrappers that simplify the task.
+Next is another helpful command that does most of the work for us: `MsmqListCommand`.
+Here is an example of how to use it:

+    public override void Execute()
+    {
+        // Get the "Format Name":
+        var formatName = HostWindow.QueueInspector.MessageQueueContext.FormatName;

+        // Get an instance of "IMsmqQueueManager" for better access to the queues: var msmqQueueManager = Services.Resolve<IMsmqQueueManager>();

+        // Set the path to the format name of the selected queue: msmqQueueManager.QueuePath = formatName;

+        // Create an MSMQ List Command - a wrapper that peaks the message data on the queue: var listCommand = new MsmqListCommand();

+        // By default the body of the message is not loaded, set "DisplayBody" to true and
+        // this will be retrieved with the message: listCommand.DisplayBody = true;

+        // Execute the list command, this *will* enumerate the messages in the queue: listCommand.Execute(msmqQueueManager);

+        // For now lets just report the Count:
+        Services.HostWindow.DisplayMessageBox(
+            null /* not relevant */,
+            listCommand.Result.Count.ToString() /* message text */,
+            "queue report command" /* caption */,
+            MessageBoxButtons.OK,
+            MessageBoxIcon.Information,
+            MessageBoxDefaultButton.Button1,
+            MessageBoxOptions.DefaultDesktopOnly,
+            null,
+            null);
+    }

+Lets walk though this:

+* Get the "Format Name" as before using `HostWindow.QueueInspector.MessageQueueContext.FormatName`

+* Get an instance of `IMsmqQueueManager` for better access to the queues - this is basically a helper that manages a connection to an MSMQ

+* Set the path to the format name of the selected queue

+* Create an MSMQ List Command - this again is a wrapper that "peaks" the message data on the queue we specify

+* Next we set the list commands "DisplayBody" property to true to get the contents of the messages - by default the body of the message is not loaded to keep the command execution fast

+* Execute the list command and yes, this *will* enumerate the messages in the queue

+For now I am just displaying the `Count` of the list command.
+Lets build and run to make sure all is well.
+Now if you run the report command you will see a message box with the total.

+Next, lets get some message data.

+> I am assuming you have at least one message in the queue here, if not create one using the "Create New Message" command - even a simple JSON payload will do, e.g. `{ test: true }`